-Note that for this to work, the MP device must be correctly configured and operating on a network which provides Internet access for the MP through the specified gateway.
+Note: For this to work, the MP device must be correctly configured to operate on a network which provides Internet access for the device through the specified Gateway.
+In particular, the MP must be configured with an IP address in the same subnet as the Gateway IP address.